Description

 Protection

 Constructions (see code children below) have yielded distances scaling favorably with the number of qubits.
-The use of hyperbolic surfaces allows one to circumvent bounds on surface code parameters that are valid for surfaces with bounded geometry.
+The use of hyperbolic surfaces allows one to circumvent bounds on code parameters (such as the BPT bound) that are valid for lattice geometries.

 Parent